 Indicative content includes:

-- Proof by deduction, induction, contraposition and contradiction.
+- Methods of proof, including deduction, induction, contraposition and contradiction.

 - Prime numbers.
 Prime factorisation of integers.

-- The Euclidean algorithm.
-Greatest common divisor, lowest common multiple.
+- Greatest common divisors and lowest common multiples.

 - Vectors in two and three dimensions.
 Scalar and vector products.